D-Bavanapriya/Drug-Recommender-System/README.md

 * Input patient symptoms and medical history into the system.
 * The system will process the inputs and return drug recommendations.
 * Use the recommendations as a guide to determine the most suitable treatment options.
-*

 # Project Structure
-medicine.csv: Dataset used for training.
+* medicine.csv: Dataset used for training.
-/model: Contains machine learning models.
+* models: Contains machine learning models i.e., medicine_dict.pkl, similarity.pkl
-/scripts: Python scripts for preprocessing and analysis. app.py: Main application file to run the system.
+* scripts: Python scripts for preprocessing and analysis i.e., Drug Recommender System.ipynb
+* app.py: Main application file to run the system.

 # Technologies Used
 * Python: For core logic and machine learning model development.